 - The runtime directory that contains the binary and executable files.
-See RUNTIME\DIR on page 71 for more information.
-This directory is read only and contains a manifest. json file that can be used to identify its release number.
-See Check the Zowe release number on page 401 for more information.
+See RUNTIME\DIR for more information.
+This directory is read only and contains a manifest.json file that can be used to identify its release number.
+See Check the Zowe release number for more information.
 A new Zowe runtime directory is created when a new version of Zowe is installed. - The instance directory that is used to launch the Zowe started task ZWESVSTC.
-See INSTANCE\DIR on page 72 for more information.
+See INSTANCE\DIR for more information.
 The instance directory is read/write as it contains log files and the file instance.env that contains environment launch values. - The keystore directory that contains details about certificates used by Zowe.
-See INSTANCE\DIR on page 72 for more information.
+See KEYSTORE\DIRECTORY for more information.